alicevision/MeshroomResearch/README.md

 The organisation is the following:
 - mrrs/core contains all the basic IOs, utils and common geometrical functions used through the library
 - mrrs/pipeline contains Meshrom pipeline files
-- mrrs/scripts contains all the scripts used to run the benchmark
+- mrrs/scripts contains all the scripts, including those used to run the benchmark
-- mrrs/nodes contains the interface nodes for integraton in Meshroom
+- mrrs/nodes contains the interface nodes for integration in Meshroom
 - mrrs/< feature > contains code realated to the target feature.
 If several methods are solving the feature task, all methods inside MUST have the same IOs.
 An interface/abstract class should describe this.
 Each feature folder should be ideally associated to a Meshroom node.

 ## Install